Archived Content

 One thing Evan doesn’t talk about in his post which is very useful for this particular scenario is the npm prepublish step.
 It is a script which npm will automatically run before you publish your package.
 For a react component, to compile JSX:

-Assuming you ran npm install react-tools --save-dev in your package (to get the jsx binary), you can now run npm run build in your package to compile to JS at any time.
+in your package to compile to JS at any time.
 That command will also automatically be run before you publish to npm.

 Now that you have your JSX compiling automatically, you probably don’t want to commit the output of that build script to source control.
-You will want to add it to your .gitignore:
+You will want to add it to your .gitignore

 node_modules